moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 ## Experiments, in order

+In plain words, the campaign: first settle whether the theory even permits the boldest claim (T1); race the two methods on toy universes where the answer is known (E0); repeat on real simulated gravity (E1);
+watch matter actually move and ask whose paths it follows (E2); and only then take the surviving method to the real sky and check its webs against maps of mass and hot gas (E3).
 Each experiment gates the next; a kill criterion at any stage stops the branch, and the analysis of each stage sets the coefficients or priors of the following one.

 **T1 (theory, parallel track).** Derive — or refute — a Jacobi-type variational principle for the Zel'dovich/adhesion flow in comoving coordinates, giving the